-2.10.
-In fact, once consumers' intentions to buy NatCat coverage arise, the behavioral experiment showed that they start searching for an actual insurance policy, and it is most effective if they are confronted with communications about other people who filed claims and who were paid out within a short time frame (social norms message).
+- 2.9.
+In fact, once consumers' intentions to buy NatCat coverage arise, the behavioral experiment showed that they start searching for an actual insurance policy, and it is most effective if they are confronted with communications about other people who filed claims and who were paid out within a short time frame (social norms message). - 2.10.

-- 2.11.
 Beyond simple comparison tools, EIOPA's study on consumers' experience showed that consumers would be more willing to explore purchasing NatCat coverage if products were simpler.
-On average consumers highlighted they would feel more comfortable in buying NatCat coverage if standardized products were to be available with standard coverage, exclusions and similar pricing practices.
+On average consumers highlighted they would feel more comfortable in buying NatCat coverage if standardized products were to be available with standard coverage and exclusions with similar pricing practices.
 This, of course, would need to take into account geography specific NatCat risks and also give the possibility to consumers, who are willing to, to buy additional coverage.
+It should not hinder the offer of more sophisticated products to those target markets, which require them. - 2.11.
+Beyond promoting simplification of terms and conditions and of products, it is also important that NatCat policies are regularly reviewed to ensure they are still fit for purpose i.e., that they offer coverage which is up-to-date in relation to NatCat events and climate change risks.

-It should not hinder the offer of more sophisticated products to those target markets, which require them. - 2.12.
-In line with promoting more standardization, EIOPA studies also highlighted that the implementation of product certificates and/or product labels indicating that the product meets a minimum quality standard (i.e., clarity on cover, exclusions, etc.) similar to the label for the pan-European Personal Pension Product could increase uptake as consumers would feel more confident about the fact that the product they are buying meets minimum standards. - Do stakeholders see additional measures which could be implemented in the pre-purchase phase to raise awareness about risks? - Which specific measures in stakeholders' views could be further tested and explored by EIOPA?
+- 2.12.
+In line with promoting more standardization as well as more product development43, EIOPA studies also highlighted that the implementation of product certificates and/or product labels indicating that the product meets a minimum quality standard (i.e., clarity on cover, exclusions, etc.) similar to the label for the pan-European Personal Pension Product could increase uptake as consumers would feel more confident about the fact that the product they are buying meets minimum standards. - 2.13.
+While communication in the pre-purchase phase is important, it is also important to ensure continued communications including by making consumers aware about changes in coverage, price fluctuation, and the claims processes.